You asked. We delivered.

 6. Will United offer Business Internet services?

 Yes.
 United offers customized business Internet solutions to fit the needs of any size business with speeds of up to 10 Gbps.
-For information on our business offerings, please visit: www.united.net/business.
+Please visit our business pagefor information on our business offerings.

 7. What can I expect to pay for broadband?
 Will I be charged for data usage?

 United has internet plans starting at $65/month.
-Check www.united.net for the latest offers and promotions.
+Check our site for the latest offers and promotions.
 All United Internet plans include unlimited usage.
 Stream all you want, with no unexpected overages each month.